Overcoming Non-stationary Dynamics with Evidential Proximal Policy Optimization: Experiments

-We design a new set of non-stationarity experiments by dynamically altering the torque capabilities of the leg joints in the \texttt{Ant} and \texttt{HalfCheetah} environments, inspired by \citet{al2018continuous}.
+\item {\bf Paralysis environments.} We design a new set of non-stationarity experiments by dynamically altering the torque capabilities of the leg joints in the \texttt{Ant} and \texttt{HalfCheetah} environments, inspired by \citet{al2018continuous}.
+Each experiment involves paralyzing different joints to diversify the control tasks across experiments.
 We generate six torque modification schemes for \texttt{Ant} and four for \texttt{HalfCheetah}.
 In each scheme, we select specific joints and progressively reduce their torque capability until they become fully paralyzed.
 Then, we gradually restore their functionality, returning to the fully operational state.
-This results in a sequence of nine tasks, where each joint either loses or regains $25\%$ of its torque capacity in each step, following the pattern: $[100, 75, 50, 25, 0, 25, 50, 75, 100]$.
+This yields a sequence of nine tasks, where each joint either loses or regains $25\%$ of its torque capacity in each step, following the pattern: $[100, 75, 50, 25, 0, 25, 50, 75, 100]$.